List of Billboard Hot 100 chart achievements and milestones: Progression of most weeks at number one

 The table below highlights the progression of the songs that first hit each milestone week at number one and how long the record lasted.
 Songs that tied the current record at a given time are noted below the table.
-The current co-record holders are "Old Town Road" by Lil Nas X and "A Bar Song (Tipsy)" by Shaboozey at 19 weeks each, and the longest record held is "One Sweet Day" by Mariah Carey and Boyz II Men with 8,554 days.
+The current record holder is "Choosin' Texas" by Ella Langley at 23 weeks, and the longest record held is "One Sweet Day" by Mariah Carey and Boyz II Men with 8,554 days.